-In order to clarify the interconnection and interdependence of the human somatic organism and psyche, their nature is discussed.
-The somatic organism is a specific morphological functional system, developing in every being.
-The psyche is a functional structure developing individually in the course of ontogeny, under the effect of internal processing influenced by
+Personality is not only the totality of conscious and unconscious characteristics but the unity of somato-organic and psychic characteristics.
+The somatic organism is a specific morphological and physiological system of the individual.
+The psyche is a functional structure developing individually in the course of ontogeny, under the effect of internal processing influenced by the environment.